status-im/help.status.im/docs/en/status-communities/back-up-your-community-s-private-key.md

 Your community configuration and messages for up to 30 days are cached in the Waku [peer-to-peer network][peer-to-peer-messaging].
 The community's private key represents proof of ownership but doesn't store the community configuration and messages.

 ### How frequently should I back up the community's private key?

-You only need to back up your community's private key once.
+You only need to back up your community's private key once, as long as you don't lose it.
 You can create the backup right after you [create the community][create-a-status-community].

 ### How can I protect my community's private key?